 Nowadays St David’s Day is not just celebrated in Wales but the world over.
 If you search on the internet for “St David’s Society”, you will find them worldwide.
 However perhaps the most poignant celebrations are in the tiny city of St David’s itself.

 Whilst many people mark St David’s Day on 1 March by wearing a leek or a daffodil, it is becoming increasingly popular to fly the flag of St David (next to the famous Welsh Dragon flag), which features a yellow cross on a black background.

-St David’s or Ty Ddewi is the smallest city in the UK with an estimated population of 1,800.
-It is the home of the world famous St David's Cathedral.
+St David’s or Ty Ddewi is the smallest city in the UK with an estimated population of 1,600.
+It is the home of the world-famous St David's Cathedral.
 St David’s was granted city status as long ago as in the 16th century, but that status was lost in 1886.
 It wasn’t until 1994 that city status was rightfully restored to St David’s and once again became the smallest city in the UK.
-Here in St David’s, celebrations are not done by half and not just on one day but consist of a whole array of different and varied events, usually spread over a two-week period as opposed to one day.
+On St David’s Day 2023, celebrations will not be done by half and not just on one day but consist of a whole array of different and varied events, usually spread over a two-week period.

 The main event is of course on St David’s Day itself with formal messages being sent to the Senedd (the Welsh Parliament), the Bishops Blessing, playing of the National Anthem, full peal of bell ringing and the various cathedral services.
 During the two-week celebration there are many and varied events ranging from the best dressed shop window and best St David's Day Cawl competitions to a half marathon on the Pembrokeshire coastal path.
 Being Wales, there’s rugby, a mini rugby competition at the rugby club and vintage motor bike parades.